aelinadas/aws-infrastructure/README.md

 Infrastructure as code is sometimes referred to as programmable or software-defined infrastructure.
 This repository is to build the infrastructure required for hosting my Online Bookstore i.e. https://github.com/aelinadas/bookstore

-using **Terraform**, AWS resources like VPC, Subnets, S3 bucket, RDS, EC2, Auto Scaling, Elastic Load Balancer, etc. are provisioned.
+Using **Terraform**, AWS resources like VPC, Subnets, S3 bucket, RDS, EC2, Auto Scaling, Elastic Load Balancer, etc. are provisioned.

 ---